Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/concepts/overview/glossary.md

 ## Settlements

-Represents a token deposit from Root chain to the Branch chain.
+Represents a token deposit from the Root chain to the Branch chain.

 ## Slippage